 Skip to main content

-Deep Physics: Thermodynamics for Talented High Schoolers, Princeton
+Deep Physics: Thermodynamics for Talented High Schoolers

 Real thermodynamics, taught from the kinetic theory of gases up through entropy and the second law.
 For talented high schoolers.